-There are five daily ferries from Paros to Santorini during the summer in Greece.
-The quickest ferry from Paros to Santorini takes just 2 hours.
+There are 5 – 7 Paros to Santorini ferry crossings a day during the summer.
+The quickest ferry from Paros to Santorini takes just 1 hour and 35 minutes.

 Although both of these popular Greek islands in the Cyclades have airports, it is not possible to fly directly to Santorini from Paros.

 The only way to travel from Paros to Santorini island is by ferry.

 During the busy summer months, there might be up to 7 ferries per day crossing from Paros to Santorini.
 During the off season (winter), this is reduced quite drastically to just one ferry per week.

 As most people choose to go Greek island hopping in the summer in any case, let's concentrate on these ferries!

 For up to date ferry schedules and timetables check Ferryhopper.

 The ferries sailing to Santorini from Paros are operated by ferry companies SeaJets, Golden Star Ferries, Fast Ferries, Blue Star Ferries and Minoan Lines.

 When it comes to choosing which Santorini ferry to take, you are probably going to make a decision based on time taken or price.